scalalandio/chimney/docs/docs/cookbook.md

 or adding to [package-scoped options](https://scalapb.github.io/docs/customizations#package-scoped-options).
 If the field won't be generated in the first place, there will be no issues with providing values to it.

-At this point, one might also consider option:
+At this point, one might also consider another option:

 !!! example